derrickoswald/CIMApplication/MaximumFeedIn/README.md

 ```

 This 47.5m underground cable, of 4 conductors of 50 sq. mm. each, has a positive sequence impedance of 0.519+0.084jΩ
-per Kilometer and is in service at 400 Volts with a maximum rated current of 170 Amps.
+per kilometer and is in service at 400 Volts with a maximum rated current of 170 Amps.
 Not shown is that topologically, it is connected to a house and an intermediate junction.

+_NOTE: this is an error on our part, the impedances in the ACLineSegment are *not* supposed to be per kilometer._

 # Preparation